 Spread out beans on a pan and sort, discarding any stones or foreign objects.
 Rinse, then cover with 2 inches of water, bring to a boil and soak for one hour up to five.
 (The longer you soak, the shorter the cooking time, but a full overnight soak tends to split the beans – if overnight’s easier, go for it.)

-In the Dutch oven, add vegetables, drained beans, 10 cups of broth/water, oregano, pepper and cumin.
+In the Dutch oven, add beans, stock, garlic, vegetables, bay leaves, oregano, cumin, and pepper.
 Bring to a boil, turn down and simmer gently, with lid askew, until beans are tender, but not falling apart, about 45 minutes to an hour, depending on the age of the beans and how long they’ve soaked.
-Add more water if necessary.
+Add more water if necessary at any point.

-When the beans are fully cooked, add salt, vinegar and olive oil.
-Serve over rice (1/2 cup per person) and garnish as desired.
+When the beans are fully cooked, add the ham and heat through, then add vinegar, salt to taste and olive oil.
+Serve over rice (use about a 1/2 cup per of rice per person) and garnish as desired.

-Notes: If the beans are old, they may take much, much longer to cook, in which case start them out before adding any vegetables, cook until they are mostly tender, then proceed with the rest.
+Notes: If the beans are old, they may take much, much longer to cook, in which case start them out before adding any vegetables, cook until they are mostly tender, then proceed with the rest of the recipe.
 Extra water may need to be added.